-The Actuarial Value of Assets under the Funding Policy is equal to the fair Market Value of Assets, with unexpected gains and losses smoothed over 5 years.
-More detail on the Actuarial Value of Assets can be found in the Funding Policy section of this report.
+The Actuarial Value of Assets under the Funding Policy is equal to the Market Value of Assets, with unexpected gains and losses smoothed over 5 years.
+More detail on the Actuarial Value of Assets can be found in the Actuarial Funding Policies section of this report.

-The Plan

-Assets Used in
+The Fund Assets Used in this Report are Audited.

-this Report

-are Audited.